sasanjac/flake8-cohesion/README.md

   the component they need more easily among the cohesive set of operations provided by the module.

-## Differences to `cohesion`
+## Differences to the `cohesion` package

-`flake8-cohesion` is a fork of `cohesion`.
-However, because it seems abandoned, I decided to change the calculations to match a more regular workflow when coding in `python`:
+`flake8-cohesion` is a fork of [`cohesion`](https://github.com/mschwager/cohesion).
+However, because it seems abandoned, I decided to create a new package and change the calculations to match a more regular workflow when coding in `python`:

 - The following method types are not considered when calculating class cohesion:
   - `abstractmethods`